2024 Fixed Rate Home Loan Awards

 For media enquiries, commentary or analysis about Canstar’s Star Ratings and Awards, including our Outstanding Value Awards or Customer Satisfaction Awards, please contact our Corporate Affairs team.

-About: Josh Sale, Ratings Manager
+About: Josh Sale, Group Manager, Research & Ratings

 Headshot of Josh Sale, Canstar